Current business situation

 The Kazakh Government is committed to diversifying the economy and reducing

 resource dependency.
-In 2015 the Kazakh Government launched the ‘100
+The Kazakh Government launched the ‘100

 Concrete Steps, a Modern State for All’ program, an institutional reform